 One of the most photographed locations in Belgium and indeed one of the prettiest small towns in all of Europe, Bruges is as pretty as a postcard and packed with some great restaurants, bars, cafes and small art galleries.

 Just a short train ride from Bruges and you will arrive at Ghent, a heavily populated student town with incredible architecture and a vibrant bar scene with thanks to its youthful population.

 A port city on the river Scheldt, Antwerp has a history that dates to the Middle Ages.
 In the centre of town you will find the centuries-old Diamond District houses which house diamond traders, cutters and polishers.
-As Belgium’s second biggest city there is a lot to experience and explore, though the Old Town Centre is where you will find much of the city’s old world charm.
-On the fridge of the centre and throughout the neighbourhoods you will find a strong Design culture in many small galleries, boutiques and concept stores.
+As Belgium’s second-biggest city there is a lot to experience and explore in Antwerp.
+All you need to do is walk through the Old Town Centre and veer off from there.
+This city is best explored on foot without a plan!

 Located in the city of Ghent, Gravensteen is a medieval castle that should not be missed.
 The castle dates back to 1180 and has been repurposed over the years, even once as a cotton factory.
 Nowadays it is a museum and tourist site with a great view over the city.

-The capital of Belgium and the centre of the European Union, the city of Brussels is a melting pot of cultures which makes it a very unique city to explore.
-The Grand Place is one of the most photogenic old squares with historic buildings that date back to the 14th century.
+The capital of Belgium and the centre of the European Union, Brussels is a melting pot of cultures.
+This makes Brussels such a joy to explore.
+For those interested more in history than the present day, check out The Grand Place.
+This is one of the most photogenic old squares with historic buildings that date back to the 14th century.

 In the French-speaking region of Wallonia, Liège is a commercial and cultural hub with a population of around 200,000.